sercankulcu/sercankulcu.github.io/_thoughts/sometimes-a-toy-is-worth-more-than-us.md

 date: 2026-09-07
 description: "A broken toy can mean more than adults realize; taking a child seriously does not require replacing everything they lose."
 tags:
    - childhood
    - attachment
-  - value
+   - meaning
 ---

 For a moment, a broken toy can seem to matter more to a child than anything a parent has done that day.